 Unlike a VIN, which mostly inscribes a car’s construction and a few highlights on its specifications, an ESN can expand upon that.
 Typically, engine serial numbers could entertain their configuration.
 For example, using the letters and numbers in your ESN, you could figure out if it’s turbocharged or naturally aspirated.
 Or, perhaps discern as to what model year or generation of engine it belongs to.

-In some cars, you can even determine how my cylinders it has, the displacement, additional features, and so on.
+In some cars, you can even determine how many cylinders it has, the displacement, additional features, and so on.
 Just like a VIN, mind you, engine serial numbers are commonly used to learn more about how, when, and where it was produced.
 Note, that the ‘engine number’ is specific to the engine block, and it’s different from the ‘chassis number’.
 The latter is reserved for your car’s frame.

 Chevy Engine Serial Number

-When you buy any vehicle, be it a muscle car or a boat, fitted with a Chevy engine, it’ll come with an ESN distinct to Chevrolet.
+When you buy any vehicle, be it a muscle car or a boat, fitted with a Chevy engine, it’ll come with an ESN distinct from Chevrolet.
 Unlike VIN, which follows a standardized 17-digit pattern, engine numbers are unique to each manufacturer.
 In the case of Chevrolet, its engines have a 7 to 8-digit serial code stamped onto the engine block.
 This is then recorded onto Chevrolet’s own engine block registry.

 Note, that the ‘engine serial number’ (or ‘engine ID’) in this case shouldn’t be confused with the ‘casting number’.
-The latter is a unique production number that’s imprinted directly onto the engine block as the solid block itself was being cast.
+The latter is a unique production number that’s imprinted directly onto the engine block as the solid block itself is being cast.
 The casting number can inform us of a few key details about the engine.
 These include the cylinder count, displacement, model year, production year, and so forth.

 Meanwhile, an engine serial number is stamped onto a machined pad once the engine has been fully assembled.
 This 7 to 8-character registration, as we noted earlier, contains both a prefix and a suffix order, respectively.
 The prefix pertains to information regarding the assembly.
 On the other hand, its suffix will contain data, once decoded with a Chevy engine serial number lookup tool, on its specs.